mangekyou-labs/oreka/README.md

 ## Overview 🌟

-The Binary Options Market is a proof-of-concept prediction market that leverages ICP's infrastructure to create a transparent and decentralized trading environment.
-Users can participate by predicting whether an asset's price will go up or down within a specified timeframe.

 ### Key Features
 - 📈 Resolved with price feeds via HTTP Outcalls
 - ⚡ 30-second trading windows